Concentration Prerequisites (4 courses)

 - Three 1000-level courses chosen from Mathematics, Computer Science, Applied Mathematics, or related areas.
 These must be approved by the concentration advisor.

 - A capstone course in Computer Science or Mathematics: a one-semester course, normally taken in the student's last undergraduate year, in which the student (or group of students) use a significant portion of their undergraduate education, broadly interpreted, in studying some current topic in depth, to produce a culminating artifact such as a paper or software project.
 The title and abstract of the artifact, along with the student's and faculty-sponsor's names, will be placed in the CS website.
 The inclusion of a relevant image or system diagram is strongly encouraged.
 The complete text of the best artifacts of each class will be featured on the CS website.
+A senior thesis, which involves two semesters of work, may count as a capstone.

 Click here for the requirements for the professional track.